 We have been studying categories of the believer’s responsibility to other people.
 The believer has a responsibility to his nation (2:13-17) and business (2:18-20).
 In this passage, we come to the third responsibility – domestic responsibility.
 Each of these three categories has one keyword – “submit.”
 The issue in each situation is order.

 The first seven verses of this chapter deal with husband-wife relationships.
-Peter first takes up the role of the wife (vv.1-6) then the role of the husband (v.7).
+Peter first takes up the wife’s role (vv.1-6), then the role of the husband (v.7).
 Verse 7 deals with the husband’s role in marriage.
 Peter loads this one verse with as much content as the previous six verses.
 Most men do not understand their wives.
 They do not know their needs.
 Peter lands directly on the central need the husband needs to address to love his wife properly.

-There are three categories of Christians who will not respond to Peter’s challenge:
+Three categories of Christians will not respond to Peter’s challenge:

 Those who are older—they have already established their patterns and principles for marriage.
 They will not respond to this challenge because they are in a rut.